Head to your Home or Posts page and click "+New post". You can add or record a video on a desktop or mobile web.

 3. Your video recording will automatically begin uploading and appear in the draft.
 If you'd like to change the placement of the video, you can just select and drag the video to the desired spot.

 I have payments enabled– can I embed a video behind a paywall?

 To embed a video behind a paywall, insert the paywall in the draft and embed the video file by following the steps above.
 By using the video embed feature, your videos will be hosted on Substack and for paid subscribers only.

 How does a video embed look like in an email to my readers?

 If you send the post as an email to your readers, a thumbnail image of the video will appear in the email.
-Clicking the title of the post will direct readers to the web version of the post or the Substack app if they have that installed.
+Clicking the post's title will direct readers to the web version of the post or the Substack app if they have that installed.